ahmed-khalil-hafsi/P2Predict/README.md

 #### Model Training
 - Import training data from a CSV file
 - Perform feature/impact analysis
+- Auto detection of the most predictive features using RFE and a Random Forest
+- Implementation of Hyper Parameter Optimization for Ridge, XGBoost and Random Forest
 - Train a machine learning model on the selected features to predict the price (or any other target)
 - Support for Ridge, XGBoost, and Random Forest ML algorithms
 - Models can be easily saved and loaded